-When you press a multimeter probe directly onto the Electrifi filament or printed traces, you’ll typically get a resistance reading much higher than what is expected.
-This is because Electrifi is a soft filament which results in high contact resistance between the filament and the probe.
-To improve the electrical contact, we recommend using conductive pastes or screw terminals.
+When you press a multimeter probe directly onto the Electrifi filament or printed traces, you’ll typically get a high resistance reading because Electrifi a flexible, which results in high contact resistance between the filament and the probe.
+To improve the electrical contact, we recommend using conductive pastes or screw terminals, as described in our FAQ page.
 The silver paste we prefer is from Electron Microscopy Sciences (product number 12640).
 Once the silver paste is applied, it may take around 30 min for the silver paste to dry.
 Screw terminals are the second best option which forms a robust connection between Electrifi and other components.
-Please visit the FAQ page for more details.
+Please visit the FAQ page for more details and answers to other common questions.

 Electrifi is shipped in a vacuum-sealed package with a desiccant packet.
 The filament should be stored in a cool, dry environment, and exposure to moisture should be minimized.